mooreryan/ocaml_python_bindgen/_docs_src/src/static-methods.md

 ## Rules

 * The final function argument (penultimate type expression) must be `unit`.
-* The return type can be any of the types mentioned [above](#allowed-types).
+* The return type can be any of the [types](./types.md) mentioned earlier.
 * The remaining function arguments must either be named or optional.
-The types of these arguments can be any of the types mentioned [above](#allowed-types).
+The types of these arguments can be any of the types mentioned earlier.

 ## Examples